 Under Section 16 of the Exchange Act, Tesla's directors, executive officers and any persons holding more than 10% of the Tesla's common stock are required to report initial ownership of the Tesla common stock and any subsequent changes in ownership to the SEC.
 Specific due dates have been established by the SEC, and Tesla is required to disclose in this Amendment any failure to file required ownership reports by these dates.
-Based solely upon a review of forms filed with the SEC and the written representations of such persons, Tesla is aware of no late Section 16(a) filings other than one late Form 4 report filed by Kathleen Wilson-Thompson (reporting the exercise of a stock option and the same-day sales of the resulting shares late due to an administrative delay by Tesla) and one late Form 4 report filed by Antonio Gracias in lieu of the obligation to file two Form 4 reports (each reporting open-market purchases of shares by a third-party discretionary investment authority without Mr. Gracias' knowledge or direction).
+Based solely upon a review of forms filed with the SEC and the written representations of such persons, Tesla is aware of no late Section 16(a) filings other than one late Form 4 report filed by Jerome Guillen, who departed Tesla in 2021, reporting sales pursuant to a 10b5-1 trading plan, due to an administrative delay by Tesla.

-Code of Business Conduct and Ethics and Corporate Governance Guidelines
+Code of Business Ethics and Corporate Governance Guidelines

 The Board sets high standards for Tesla's workforce, officers and directors.
 Tesla is committed to establishing an operating framework that exercises appropriate oversight of responsibilities at all levels throughout the Company and managing its affairs in a manner consistent with rigorous principles of business ethics.
-Accordingly, Tesla has adopted a Code of Business Conduct and Ethics, which is applicable to Tesla and its subsidiaries' directors, officers and personnel.
+Accordingly, Tesla has adopted a Code of Business Ethics, which it recently updated in December 2021, which is applicable to Tesla and its subsidiaries' directors, officers and personnel.
 Tesla has also adopted Corporate Governance Guidelines, which, in conjunction with our certificate of incorporation, bylaws and charters of the standing committees of the Board, form the framework for Tesla's corporate governance.
-The Code of Business Conduct and Ethics and the Corporate Governance Guidelines are each available on Tesla's website at: http://ir.tesla.com/corporate.
-Tesla will disclose on its website any amendment to the Code of Business Conduct and Ethics, as well as any waivers of the Code of Business Conduct and Ethics, that are required to be disclosed by the rules of the SEC or NASDAQ.
+The Code of Business Ethics and the Corporate Governance Guidelines are each available on Tesla's website at: http://ir.tesla.com/corporate.
+Tesla will disclose on its website any amendment to the Code of Business Ethics, as well as any waivers of the Code of Business Ethics, that are required to be disclosed by the rules of the SEC or NASDAQ.